City Guide for: Ampudia, Spain

 Burgos

-Burgos, a UNESCO World Heritage city, is dominated by its magnificent Gothic cathedral, one of the most impressive in Spain.
-Explore the historic center, wander along the Arlanzón River, and discover the city's rich medieval history, including its connection to El Cid.
+Burgos, a UNESCO World Heritage city, is renowned for its stunning Gothic cathedral, one of the most magnificent in Spain.
+Explore the historic city center, wander along the Arlanzón River, and discover the city's rich history and architectural heritage.
+Don't miss the Cartuja de Miraflores, a beautiful Carthusian monastery located just outside the city.

 Travel Time